code-423n4/2022-08-nounsdao/README.md

   - Voting gas refund ([spec](https://github.com/nounsDAO/nouns-tech/tree/main/vote-refund))
   - A fix to how `votingDelay` is used ([bug report](https://github.com/nounsDAO/nouns-diligence/blob/main/reports/proposal-58.md#major))
 - Parent contracts which hold state variables: `NounsDAOStorageV2`, `NounsDAOStorageV1Adjusted`, `NounsDAOProxyStorage` (found in the file `NounsDAOInterfaces.sol`)
+- NounsToken's functions `getPriorVotes` and `totalSupply`, which are implemented in `ERC721Checkpointable` and `ERC721Enumerable` respectively
 - The upgrade process from v1 to v2
   - The [NounsDAOLogicV1](https://github.com/code-423n4/2022-08-nounsdao/blob/c1c7c6201d0247f92472419ff657b570f9104565/contracts/governance/NounsDAOLogicV1.sol) contract for context
   - The upgrade will take place via a proposal; the proposal will include the following transactions: